 This honey-colored hair was created by colorist and stylist Maria Ioannou of Preston, VIC.

 “If you love a warm latte, then these honey brown tones are for you,” she states.
-“As you can see in the photo, this cut and color appear simple but has so much going on in it.
-There’s dimension in the tones, and the cut is bold.”
+“As you can see in the photo, this cut and color appear simple but have so much going on in it.
+There’s a dimension in the tones, and the cut is bold.”

 Dark Brown to Honey Brown Ombre

 This low-maintenance honey brown ombre look was created by hairstylist Olivia Hyska of Sturgis, MI.
 “The honey brown strands and caramel highlights flow so nicely with a natural base color.
 This color has lots of options for hairstyles, but the best is a soft wave,” she notes.

 For women who are considering this kind of hair color, Hyska wants you to know you won’t get that harsh demarcation line, so you’ll only need a few color appointments.